 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-Hear Me: A Prayerbook for Orthodox Teens, compiled and edited by Annalisa Boyd, has only 87 pages, but they offer thought-provoking and enlightening guidance.
+"Hear Me: A Prayerbook for Orthodox Teens" is compiled and edited by Annalisa Boyd.
+It has only 87 pages, but they offer thought-provoking and enlightening guidance.
 The first part of the book contains daily prayers for morning, midday and evening.
 They are not so lengthy as to be overwhelming, but are long enough to require concentration and effort.

 The daily prayers include, along with Orthodox texts, prayers of Saint Patrick and Saint Augustine.
-These will remind our teens that many Western saints, whose names may be familiar to them, appear in the Orthodox calendar.
+These will remind our teens that many Western saints whose names may be familiar to them appear in the Orthodox calendar.
 There is also an invitation to add personal "prayers, praises and requests" and space for filling in names of people to be prayed for.

-The next part of the book, "Declaration of Dependence", gives readers something to think about for each of the Ten Commandments, as a way of preparing for Confession.
+The next part of the book is called Declaration of Dependence and gives readers something to think about for each of the Ten Commandments, as a way of preparing for Confession.
 For example, the first Commandment that "You shall have no other gods before Me" is followed by these words: "Many of us have gods in our lives that we don't even know about: money, popularity, fashion, possessions."
 Then there is a series of questions to consider.
-The author might have done more, in her treatment of the fourth Commandment, to define "Sabbath" in the Orthodox understanding.
+One caveat: the author might have done more, in her treatment of the fourth Commandment, to define "Sabbath" in the Orthodox understanding.

 The book lists seven deadly sins as "poisons" with a list of synonyms for each one.
 Teen readers will probably understand better what "anger" is when they see the words tantrum, impatience, blowing up and violence associated with it.
 As "weapons" against anger and other sins, virtues with their own synonyms are listed next.
 The book gives guidance in praying with Scripture, and suggests asking for the intercession of particular saints in problems that teens might face.

 There are also suggestions for talking to others about Orthodoxy (gently but, we may hope, with zeal) and a final section offering brief but thoughtful and compassionate discussions of common teen issues.
-Hear Me is available from Conciliar Press Ministries at http://www.conciliarpress.com or 1(800)967-7377.